A Complete Guide to Ethical Website Personalization: Steps for Building, Benefits, and Risks

-In today’s digitized landscape, systems and devices generate more data than most organizations can cope with.
-Some estimate that more than 2.5 quintillion bytes of data are created on a daily basis.
+In today’s digitized landscape, systems generate more data than most organizations can handle.
+Some estimate that more than 2.5 quintillion bytes of data are created daily.

-Now, if you collect this data, you can actually put it to good use.
-You can learn about your users needs and desires, and serve them with customized content.
+Now, if you collect this data, you can put it to good use.
+You can learn about your users’ needs and desires and serve them with customized content.
 Fortunately or unfortunately—depending on your moral perspective—there are rules to using user data.

-This article weighs the benefits of customer personalization against the risks of data compliance and risky usage of personalized marketing.
+This guide weighs the benefits of customer personalization against the risky usage of personalized marketing.

 What is Customer Personalization?